ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 ### Guidance on Assigning [Labels](https://github.com/ArctosDB/arctos/labels)

-* Priority Labels
+Priority Labels

  * _Priority-Critical_: Issue is causing major problems; corrupting data, crashing servers, etc.

  * _Priority-High_: Issue is actively preventing progress.

- * _Priority-Normal_: Standard Issue
+ * _Priority-Normal_: Standard Issue.

- * _Priority-Low_: Needs fixed/implemented/discussed, eventually.
+ * _Priority-Low_: Needs to be fixed/implemented/discussed, eventually.

-* Classification Labels
+Classification Labels

  * _Type-Form/Function_: Front-end Issue that has to do with either an interface form or specific functionality of Arctos.
 These types of Issues may include: Bug - defective code (e.g., the "save" button does not save); Enhancement - a request for additional or improved functionality (e.g., an idea for improving efficiency); Performance - a request for tuning (e.g., a query times out).

  * _Type-Data/Database_: Back-end Issue that refers either to specific data (e.g., data migration issue, code table spelling error) or the database itself (e.g., data table structure, security, etc.).

-* Functional Labels
+Functional Labels

  * There are different kinds of "Function-Thing" labels to help categorize Issues.
 For example, an Issue on how Arctos functions with regard to places or events (including georeferencing) should be assigned a "Function-Locality/Event/Georeferencing" Label.